arif9799/Feature-Analysis/README.md

 # Feature-Analysis
-Analyzing variables modeling clean data to determine factors that contribute to the success rate of a movie.
+Analyzing variables, modeling and data cleaning to determine factors that contribute to the success rate of a movie.

 **Feature Analysis of Movie Attributes :** <br />